I don’t think it’s possible to have too much makeup.

-Although I got mine at either Ulta or Sephora and they both still carry the brand, neither one of them have that particular palette, now.
+Although I got mine at either Ulta or Sephora and they both still carry the brand, neither of them have that particular palette, now.
 You can still grab one at the Too Faced website, however, and if you’ve not shopped there before, you can get 20% off of your first order by signing up to get emails from them.
 If you also pick up some Better Than Sex mascara, your order ships for free.
 I reviewed it in My 7 Favorite Mascaras if you’re interested in reading about it.]
 Unfortunately, this palette is no longer being produced.

 Also cruelty-free, Too Faced has a complete line of cosmetics including several holy grail products that many people swear by.
 Besides their eye shadow palettes, I also like Better than Sex mascara and Lip Injection lip plumping gloss.

 Anastasia Beverly Hills Modern Renaissance Eye Shadow Palette

 Anastasia Beverly Hills is known in the cosmetic world for having the gold standard in brow products.
 I, personally, love their Brow Wiz, a creamy eye pencil with a super fine tip that makes filling in sparse eyebrow areas a cinch.
 In 2014, they started adding other items to their brand that now offers a full range products.

-When I first saw the Modern Renaissance shadow collection, it was love at first sight, and I knew I had to have it.
+When I first came across the Modern Renaissance shadow collection, it was love at first sight.
 I plotted and planned and when Ulta put out their 20% off coupon that included their higher end brands, I snapped one up.

 This gorgeous palette has 14 highly pigmented shades, nine matte and five with some degree of shimmer.
 The neutral and berry shades, include everything from Tempera, a light pink with a whisper of sparkle, to Love Letter, a lovely deep raspberry.
 My favorites are Love Letter, Cyprus Umber, a dark chocolatey brown, the soft rosy lilac of Buon Fresco, and Venetian Red, a subtly satin dead red with a bluish undertone.